EffectOrientedProgramming/book/Chapters/03_Superpowers.md

   effect3
 ```

-The Effect took too long and produced the error.
+The Effect takes too long and produces the error.

 ## Fallback

-In some cases there may be fallback behavior for failed Effects.
+You can add fallback behavior for failed Effects.
-One option is to use the `orElse` operation with a fallback Effect:
+One option is to use `orElse` with a fallback operation to run when an Effect fails:

 ```scala 3 mdoc:silent
 val effect4 =